zhupig0501/ML-MNL/README.md

 ## Expedia
-### Expedia Hotel Dataset Description
+### Expedia Synthetic Hotel Dataset Description
-This repository contains a dataset related to hotel transactions from Expedia.
-The dataset is organized into two main files:
+This repository contains a synthetic dataset based on hotel transactions from Expedia.
+The data is not real but has been generated based on Algorithm 2 described in [our research paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4298996).
+The dataset is divided into two main files:
-1. **transaction_data.csv**: This file includes labeled transaction data for 30,000 hotel room assortments.
-Each assortment in this file comprises between 5 to 30 different room types or offerings.
+1. **transaction_data.csv**: This file includes synthetic labeled transaction data for 30,000 hotel room assortments.
+Each assortment comprises between 5 to 30 different products.
-2. **pool_product.csv**: This file represents a room pool.
-It contains data for 1,000 assortments, with each assortment offering a selection of 100 different room types or hotel services.
+2. **pool_product.csv**: This file provides a synthetic room pool with data for 1,000 assortments, each offering a selection of 100 different products.

-This dataset is tailored for analyses and modeling in the hospitality industry, specifically focusing on hotel transactions and customer choice behavior.
+Tailored for the hospitality industry, this synthetic dataset is ideal for analyses and modeling, focusing on hotel transactions and customer choice behavior.
 ### Expedia_Transformer
 In the folder **Expedia_Transformer**, there are mainly eight python documents and two folder.
 They are used to show the whole structure of our transformer and contain the final trained model.
 1. **ChoiceTfData.py** includes the structure of data which are used in our Transformer, generated from the csv.